 - Make the coconut cake.
 Beat together the butter and coconut oil with sugar until light and fluffy, about 3 minutes.
 Add the eggs one at a time, making sure it's fully incorporated before adding the next egg.
 Add the vanilla, flour, baking soda, baking powder, salt, and coconut milk, mixing just until combined.
 Fold in the shredded sweetened coconut.

-- Fill the prepared ramekins about ¼ full with the coconut cake batter.
+- Fill the prepared ramekins about ¼ full with the coconut cake batter, creating a well in the center.
 Scoop 2 tablespoons of the Thai tea custard in the center and fill the ramekin about ¾ full with more coconut cake batter, making sure to completely cover the custard.

 - Bake the Thai tea molten cakes for 15-17 minutes or until the cake is golden brown and the edges have fully set.
 The center will be slightly jiggly.
 Remove the cakes from the oven and carefully invert them onto plates.
 Top with toasted coconut and powdered sugar if desired.
 Serve warm.